 If your gumbo is still not thick enough after adding the roux, you can try mixing in a slurry to help thicken it further.
 A slurry is made by combining equal parts of cold water or stock with a thickening agent like cornstarch or flour.
 This mixture is then stirred into the gumbo and cooked for a few more minutes until it reaches the desired consistency.

-See also How to cook squid ink pasta
+See also How long to cook split chicken breast in oven

 To make a slurry, start by whisking together the cold water or stock and the thickening agent in a separate bowl until smooth.
 The ratio of water or stock to thickening agent can vary depending on how thick you want the gumbo to be, but a good starting point is 1 tablespoon of thickening agent to 1 cup of liquid.